• Skip to primary navigation

 Respiration is the process by which energy is released from food.
 It happens in every cell of all living organisms.

-Respiration uses glucose (from food) and oxygen in the air you breathe to produce carbon dioxide and water (waste products) and energy.
+Respiration uses glucose (from food) and oxygen in the air you breathe to produce carbon dioxide and water (waste products), and energy.

 The energy from respiration is used for growth, repair of cells, metabolic processes and lots more.

-One easy way to learn about respiration and see it in action is making pizza or bread dough.
+One easy way to learn about respiration and see it in action is by making pizza or bread dough.

 R is also for Radioactive